grifo/react-g-infinite-scroll/README.md

 # react-g-infinite-scroll
-Infinite scroll hook and HOC
+Infinite scroll component, hook or HOC

 If you will add in a custom DOM element, you should pass the `expectRef` and receive it from hook.